 The Student Competition Award recognizes outstanding undergraduate student submissions to the annual ABC Student Competition.
-Winners of the award receive \$300 USD contributed by the contest sponsor(s).
+Winner of the award receives \$300 USD contributed by the contest sponsor(s).
+Awards are also given for second and third place.
 By existing agreement, the Association for Business Communication permits the sponsors to publicize the names of the awardees in advertising.